 A limited liability company makes it easy to file your taxes, as you will report your income and expenses on a Schedule C that is sent with your personal tax return.
 Further, an LLC doesn’t require that you pay taxes twice.
 With an S corporation or a C corporation, taxes will often be paid on income that goes into the company as well as money paid to the owner by the company.

-LLCs are one of the easiest types of company to structure, in general, as they require far less paperwork than other types of corporations and require less administrative time.
+LLCs are one of the easiest types of company to structure, in general, as they require far less paperwork than other business entities and require less administrative time.
 LLCs can have as many owners as desired, and the owners of an LLC do not have to all be American citizens, although depending on the state, there may need to be more than one citizen involved.
+Please check with your state laws to be sure.

 3. Why should you form an LLC?